opendistro/for-elasticsearch-docs/docs/upgrade/cluster-restart.md

 # Cluster restart upgrade

-The steps on this page are most applicable if you installed Open Distro for Elasticsearch using the RPM or Debian packages.
+The steps on this page are most applicable if you installed Open Distro using the RPM or Debian packages.
 If you used a Docker image, see [Docker upgrade](../docker/).

 1. Disable shard allocation to prevent Elasticsearch from replicating shards as you shut down each node: